Statistics: 11 3/4 miles, ascent 1448′, descent 1633′, 5 3/4 hours

-As we left the B&B, our host, Joanne, plyed us with treats to carry for our lunches; rarely are we given free goodies.
-The other host, Michael, and his border collie, Flash, walked outside to bid us farewell!
-They were truly a very gracious couple who made our stay with them a memorable occasion.
+As we left the B&B, our host, Joanne, supplied us with treats for our lunches; rarely are we given free goodies!
+She and her husband, Michael, were truly a gracious couple who made out stay with them a memorable occasion.
+Michael and his border collie, Flash, walked outside to bid us farewell!

 We started the day in a cool, heavy mist, and almost immediately spied a ruined cottage which had retained its roof.
 Interestingly, Irish law allows that if a ruin did not lose its roof, the building (regardless of its condition) can be rebuilt without a building permit.

 After crossing over the Caragh River, we worked our way down to a path along the riverbank, which lead us to a evergreen tree plantation.

 The treat for the day was a trail through a beautiful little glen.
 One could almost conjure up gnomes and fairies hiding under the mossy rocks and shamrocks with so many shades of green everywhere.
 Had we been there in the spring, I’m sure the abundant rhododendrons would have put on quite a show!

 Leaving the magical glen we began a gradual climb toward a mountain identified as Seefin on the map.